 Where I and my clients agree it is necessary and good, I am a heavily editorial agent, with much experience and background in structural editorial work.
 This means close work on the manuscript, to prepare it, as well as marketing, teaching you the nature of the field, and placing you well for growth and success.

 Six years in non-profit work that involved the organizational and logistical work for grassroots academic conferences, as well as extended work with university students and faculty departments, shaped in me a preference for local and community-based outreach, as well as out-of-the-box thinking about marketing that propels a recognition of names and a trust in product quality.

-My task is also to be the expert in contracts, with the support of the agency and its multi-decade experience in high-quality negotiations; the sale of translation rights, where applicable; and working on additional dimensions rights- and platform-wise.
+My task is also to be the expert in contracts; the sale of translation rights, where applicable; and working on additional dimensions rights- and platform-wise.
 As the publishing industry evolves and adapts to the creation and use of different platforms and media forms, it is vital for agents to be a step ahead of the industry, grasping changes, responding with innovation and creativity, and fighting to help create standards and precedents that prefer a model that respects writers who can help capture and grow lifelong commitments among readers.